 There are three levels of interpretation:

 - Firstly, the four inch radius appears to imply that inches were the native units of measure and the five inch radius of Folkton 16 appears to support this.
-It is uncontested (though not peer reviewed) that Le Manio Quadrilateral used inches to count days to resolve the A unit of length around 2.7 to 2.73 feet long, as the day-inch difference when counting three lunar and three solar years.
+It is uncontested (though not peer reviewed) that Le Manio Quadrilateral used inches to count days to resolve the megalithic yardAny unit of length 2.7-2.73 feet long, after Alexander Thom discovered 2.72 ft and 2.722 ft as units within the geometry within the megalithic monuments of Britain and Brittany., as the day-inch difference when counting three lunar and three solar years.